-The Slave River and Delta Partnership (SRDP) is a community-based monitoring project stemming directly from Northern Voices, Northern Waters: NWT Water Stewardship Strategy (the Water Strategy).
+The Slave River and Delta Partnership (SRDP) is a long-term community-based monitoring project stemming directly from Northern Voices, Northern Waters: NWT Water Stewardship Strategy (the Water Strategy).

 The main goals of the SRDP project are to:

 - ensure communities have the opportunity to be actively involved in research, monitoring and planning initiatives along the Slave River and Delta.

 - support and coordinate community-based research and monitoring programs along the Slave River and Delta that are grounded in both traditional knowledge and western science.

 Partners included are Indigenous and municipal governments, federal and territorial government agencies, non-government organizations and academic institutions.